Hybrid Diploma in Social Innovation

 Anyone looking to create positive change in the world is a good candidate for this program.
 Participants hail from all sectors, and interests range from poverty alleviation and climate change to international development and education.
 If you need inspiration and a stimulating learning environment to take your plans to the next level, this program is for you.

 The Hybrid Diploma in Social Innovation costs $2,875.
-Please note that this cost does not include transportation to/from Costa Rica and housing and meal costs while in-country for the Positive Leadership course.
+Please note that this cost does not include transportation to/from Costa Rica and housing and meal costs while in-country for the onsite course.

 We will be happy to offer suggestions for a variety of lodging options in Costa Rica, as well as help in estimating a budget for the onsite portion of your Hybrid Diploma program.